 Tata Steel Europe manufactures several types of packaging steel.
 One of the types is Electrolytic Chromium Coated Steel (ECCS).
 Until recently, a chemical containing chromium-6 was used to manufacture ECCS.
 Annex XIV of the REACH prohibits the use of chromium-6 with effect from 21 September 2017.
 It remains possible to apply for an exemption, but only a temporary one.
 Tata Steel looks to offer its employees the safest possible working environment, and that precludes the use of chromium-6.

 Once it had become clear that the company was no longer willing to use chromium-6, Tata Steel Europe developed a process in which an equivalent product called Trivalent Chromium Coated Technology (TCCT) was made using the safe chromium-3.
 After tests at laboratory scale and then at pilot scale, this process is now being used in one of the production lines at the facility in Ijmuiden, Netherlands.
 The process uses chromium-3 combined with formic acid.
 These substances are also present in the wastewater released during the production process.
 Both chromium-3 and formic acid have to be removed from the wastewater before it is discharged to the surface water.
-Tata Steel Europe asked EnviroChemie to develop a process to remove the formic acid and chromium-3 in such a way that no chromium-6 formed in the wastewater process.
+Tata Steel Europe asked EnviroChemie to develop a process to remove the chromium-3 in such a way that no chromium-6 formed in the wastewater process.

 EnviroChemie carried out various tests at its laboratory in Rossdorf, Germany, to find the best possible process.
 This resulted in a combination of techniques.
 'The composition of the wastewater makes it very difficult to treat,' says Sales Manager Sicco Hilarius of EnviroChemie.